Diabetes - school information

-Children with diabetes attend school and participate in all normal educational and social activities.
+Children with diabetes go to kindergarten, day care and school and participate in all normal educational and social activities.

-A diabetes health care provider will generally work with the child living with diabetes, their family and teachers.
-This ensures that teachers at early learning centres and schools know about the safe management of diabetes and can involve the child fully in school-based activities without discrimination.
+A diabetes healthcare provider will generally work with your child/adolescent, your family and teachers.
+This ensures that school and early childhood staff know about the safe management of diabetes and can involve your child fully in education based activities without discrimination.

 - what is diabetes?